richbl/bash-lib/README.md

     |   -d, --delta    delta (something descriptive)
     |

+- `args`
-- `args`: Routines created to:
+  - Routines created to:
     - Parse a JSON file for program configuration details
     - Scan command-line arguments for accuracy and completeness

 For details on how the various routines of this library project are used, see the [A-Bash-Template (BaT)](https://github.com/richbl/a-bash-template#a-bash-template) project.